nw4466tu/Azure-Network-Protocols/README.md

 <br />
 <p>
 After, hit the small blue WireShark icon at the top left hand of the screen to start capturing packets.
+This is going to let us see the live traffic that's happening on our virtual machine.
 <br />
 <br />
 <br />